How to Choose a Frame, Size and Shape for Your Photos

 The closest ‘standard’ size that I’ve been able to find is 11”x17”.
 This size is slightly shorter from side to side.
 There are some other larger sizes that come close as well.

-I would edit the photo and object placement within the frame using The Golden Ratio on any shape image.
+So you can see that I've edited the photos here and object placement within the frame using The Golden Ratio on any shaped image.

 I hope this helps.